Social action, health and safety at work

 - the victim's right of appeal or hierarchical appeal.

-After consultation with the Commission de Réforme, the decision taken by the administration is sent to the person concerned, who has the opportunity to contest the decision in accordance with the usual appeal procedures and deadlines.
+After consultation with the Commission de Réforme, the decision taken by the administration is sent to the person concerned, who has the option of contesting the decision in accordance with the usual appeal procedures and deadlines.

 For Inalco staff, in the light of the conclusions of the reform commission's report, the decision(s), with appeal channels and deadlines, are taken by the establishment's management, with a copy sent to the relevant department at the Paris Rectorat.